Rational Inattention Dynamics: Inertia and Delay in Decision-Making, with Jakub Steiner and Filip Matějka

 correct for the winner’s curse effect.

-Price Distortions under Coarse Reasoning, with Jakub Steiner, revise and resubmit at the Journal of Economic Theory
+Price Distortions under Coarse Reasoning, with Jakub Steiner, conditionally accepted at the Journal of Economic Theory

 study the effect of frequent trading opportunities and categorization